jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 ### 2.2.
 Location data Berlin, Germany

 Next, we need the location and shape of each zip code.
-The is also provided by the smae page as a shape or kml file. https://www.suche-postleitzahl.org/berlin.13f
+This is also provided by the same web page in shp or kml file format. https://www.suche-postleitzahl.org/berlin.13f

 *data example:*
 ```kml